Alexyo21/Polari3DS/README.md

     Restored UNITINFO and enable rosalina on safe_firm and disable arm11exceptions  and alos cut down wifi options on the luma config menu
     Added shortcuts:
-        Press start + select to toggle bottom screen (nice when you watch videos) inspired by This Press A + B + X + Y + Start to instantly reboot the console.
-Useful in case of freeze, but don't complain if your sdcard get corrupted because of this.
+        Press start + select to toggle bottom screen (nice when you watch videos) inspired by This, limit on o2ds , cause hardware register for up and down lcd are the same looking for new test though...
+        Press A + B + X + Y + Start to instantly reboot the console.
+Useful in case of freeze, but don't complain if your sdcard get corrupted because of this. also this needs to be activated
         Press Start on Rosalina menu to toggle wifi -> From here Press Select on Rosalina menu to toggle LEDs -> From this (and press Y to force blue led as a workaround when the battery is low)
     Added n3ds clock + L2 status in rosalina menu -> From here